Wouldn't it be just great if everyone got along with everyone?

 any number of factors, but regardless of the cause, they must be dealt with swiftly before it causes the project's demise.

-We can agree that conflict is obstructive and potentially destructive, but it doesn't have to be.
-If handled correctly, conflict can lead to new approaches to problem-solving processes.
-Some organizational experts say conflict is normal and is a vital ingredient to any business's success.
+We can probably agree that conflict is obstructive and potentially destructive, but it doesn't have to be that way.
+In fact, if handled correctly, conflict can lead to new approaches to problem-solving processes.
+Some organizational experts go so far as to say that conflict is normal and is actually a vital ingredient to any business's success.
 A company culture where team members can disagree with one another, is said to spur innovation and better decision-making.
-The challenge becomes figuring out which conflicts are healthy and which ones are harmful.
+The challenge then becomes figuring out which conflicts are healthy ... and which ones are harmful.

 Avoiding